JuliaStats/MixedModels.jl/docs/src/bootstrap.md

 Some of the elements of this parameter vector must be non-negative and, when one of these components is approximately zero, one of the covariance matrices will be singular.

 The `issingular` method for a `LinearMixedModel` object that tests if a parameter vector `θ` corresponds to a boundary or singular fit.
-The default value of `θ` is that from the model but another value can be given as the second argument.

 This operation is encapsulated in a method for the `issingular` function.
 ```@example Main